Crisis of the Third Century: Breakdown of the internal trade network

 Even the Roman cities began to change in character.
 The large cities of classical antiquity slowly gave way to the smaller, walled cities that became common in the Middle Ages.
 These changes were not restricted to the third century, but took place slowly over a long period, and were punctuated with many temporary reversals.
 In spite of extensive reforms by later emperors, however, the Roman trade network was never able to fully recover to what it had been during the Pax Romana (27 BC – AD 180).
 This economic decline was far more noticeable and important in the western part of the empire, which was also invaded by barbarian tribes several times during the century.
 Hence, the balance of power clearly shifted eastward during this period, as evidenced by the choice of Diocletian to rule from Nicomedia in Asia Minor, putting his second in command, Maximian, in Milan.
 This would have a considerable impact on the later development of the empire with a richer, more stable eastern empire surviving the end of Roman rule in the west.

 While imperial revenues fell, imperial expenses rose sharply.
 More soldiers, greater proportions of cavalry, and the ruinous expense of walling in cities all added to the toll.
 Goods and services previously paid for by the government were now demanded in addition to monetary taxes.
 The empire suffered from a crippling labour shortage.
 The steady exodus of both rich and poor from the cities and now-unprofitable professions forced Diocletian to use compulsion; conscription was made universal, most trades were made hereditary, and workers could not legally leave their jobs or travel elsewhere to seek better-paying ones.
 This included the unwanted middle-class civil service positions and under Constantine, the military.
 Constantine also tried to provide social programs for the poor to reduce the labour shortage.

 Increased militarization

 All the barracks emperors based their power on the military and on the soldiers of the field armies, not on the Praetorians in Rome.
 Thus, Rome lost its role as the political center of the empire during the third century, although it remained ideologically important.
 In order to legitimize and secure their rule, the emperors of the third century needed above all military successes.

 The centre of decision-making shifted away from Rome and to wherever the emperor was with his armies, typically, in the east.
 This led to the transfer of the capital to the four cities Milan, Trier, Nicomedia, and Sirmium, and then to Constantinople.
 The Senate ceased to be the main governing organ and instead members of the equestrian class who filled the military officer corps became increasingly prominent.

 Emperors

-Several emperors who rose to power through acclamation of their troops attempted to create stability by giving their descendants the title of Augustus and so making them co-emperors who later succeeded to the throne after their death or on some occasions their relatives managed to become an emperor immediately after their death.
-This led to the creation of several brief dynasties.